-- 24/7 Phone Consultation: Cornell Health staff are available to answer questions and make referrals as needed (607-255-5155). - Cornell Police: Community members can call 911 for AOD emergencies on or off-campus. - Crisis Managers: Staff members are on-call at all times to coordinate the university's response to crisis situations. - Community Support Team: Staff members from across the university provide support for individuals and groups in the aftermath of tragedies or other crises. - CUEMS: A New York State-certified, student-run, emergency medical service.
+- 24/7 Phone Consultation: Health care providers are available to answer questions and make referrals as needed (607-255-5155).
+On-call service is outsourced. - Cornell Police: Community members can call 911 for AOD emergencies on or off-campus. - Crisis Managers: Staff members are on-call at all times to coordinate the university's response to crisis situations. - Community Support Team: Staff members from across the university provide support for individuals and groups in the aftermath of tragedies or other crises. - CUEMS: A New York State-certified, student-run, emergency medical service.
 Student EMTs respond to medical emergencies on campus and surrounding university-owned properties.